 Now, the density profile of a soliton, namely the ground state solution of the GPP system \cite{GuzmanUrena2006} is approximated with the empirical formula

 found in \cite{Schive:2014dra}, within structure formation simulations.
-In this formula $\rho_0$ is the central density of the core whareas $r_c$ is the core radius.
-The core radius is considered to be the radius at which the density is half the peak density, and is the concept used in \cite{Schwabe:2016}, where the magic gfactor $m\sim 0.7$ between final and initial cored masses was found.
+In this formula $\rho_0$ is the central density of the core whereas $r_c$ is the core radius.
+The core radius is considered to be the radius at which the density is half the peak density, and is the concept used in \cite{Schwabe:2016}, where the magic factor $m\sim 0.7$ between final and initial core masses was found.

-Unlike in that original analysis, where isolation boundary conduitions were used via the implementation of a sponge, in our analysis we use periodic boundary conditions which represents a different physical system because the excess of kinetic energy expected to be ejected through the gravitational cooling \cite{SeidelSuenCooling,GuzmanUrena2006} reenters the numerical domain and consequently the cores remain surrounded within an hyperkinetic sea of bosons.
-This changes slightly the magic number from $m\sim 0.7$ to $m\sim 0.6$ for the base case of fuzzy dark matter, as seen below, and we confirm that the cored mass ratio certainly gives a nearly constant value across a number of initial conditions.
+Unlike in that original analysis, where isolation boundary conditions were used via the implementation of a sponge, in our analysis we use periodic boundary conditions which represent a different physical system because the excess of kinetic energy expected to be ejected through the gravitational cooling \cite{SeidelSuenCooling,GuzmanUrena2006} reenters the numerical domain and consequently the cores remain surrounded within a hyperkinetic sea of bosons.
+This changes slightly the magic number from $m\sim 0.7$ to $m\sim 0.6$ for the base case of fuzzy dark matter ($g=0$), as seen below, and we confirm that the cored mass ratio certainly gives a nearly constant value across a number of initial conditions.